-20 Last updated version 4.6 - ToR approved by University Research Governance Committee October 2018.
+$^{19}$ Last updated version 4.6 - ToR approved by University Research Governance Committee October 2018.

-- staff to ensure that they are fully aware of the need to implement the 3Rs and take into account ethical aspects of animal use; - to advise on re-homing schemes, including appropriate socialisation of the animals to be re-homed; - m) to review and approve the ethical aspects of research projects that involve animals but do not require a Project Licence under the Animals (Scientific Procedures) Act; the Applications Review Group (ARG) is authorised to approve Non-ASPA applications and to issue the applicant with an AWERB Certificate of Approval in consultation with the Chair of the AWERB; - n) to help to promote a 'culture of care' within the establishment and, as appropriate, in the wider community, including considering any public relations issues relating to the use of animals by the University; - o) to consider any matters raised by Project Licensees, or other persons whether internal or external to the University, regarding the use of animals by the University; - p) to produce a Report for each meeting of the University Research Governance Committee summarising the work of the Committee; - q) to respond to enquiries, and consider advice received, from the Animals in Science Committee; - r) Any annual reports should also be circulated for information to all Project Licence Holders (who should discuss the Report with their staff as appropriate), the Ancillary Unit Management Board and the Ancillary Unit User Group. - s) The Committee may delegate to its Chair or any other member, for the purposes of implementing policy in accordance with Statute XVI.3, powers and functions which it is itself competent to perform.
+- (a) to consider all proposed new applications for Project Licences, focusing on the justifications given for the use of animals and the balance between the likely harms to the animals and the expected benefits of the research; - (b) to produce and annually review standard protocols for procedures and husbandry to offer assistance to researchers applying for new Personal and Project Licences; - (c) to approve amendments to existing Project Licences and additional availabilities which have been considered by the Applications Review Group (ARG) - (d) to advise staff on matters related to animal welfare, in relation to animal acquisition, accommodation, care and use; - (e) to promote awareness of animal welfare and the 3Rs (reduction, refinement, and replacement) - (f) to provide a forum for discussion and development of ethical advice to the establishment licence holder on all matters related to animal welfare, care and use at the University; - (g) to promote the development and uptake of the 3Rs and to ensure that appropriate and upto-date guidance and information is available wherever necessary; - (h) to follow the development and outcome of projects carried out at the University, taking into account the effects on the animals used, considering interim and retrospective reviews and assessments of all Project Licences and to continue to apply the 3Rs; - (i) to ensure that general facilities within the Ancillary Unit are satisfactory and that good standards of care and accommodation are achieved; - (j) to establish and regularly review the Ancillary Unit's managerial systems, procedures and operational protocols for monitoring, reporting and follow-up where these bear on the proper use and welfare of animals; - (k) to support named persons, and other staff dealing with animals, on animal welfare, ethical issues; to advise on the training requirements of all relevant staff to ensure that they are fully aware of the need to implement the 3Rs and take into account ethical aspects of animal use; - (I) to advise on re-homing schemes, including appropriate socialisation of the animals to be rehomed; - (m) to review and approve the ethical aspects of research projects that involve animals but do not require a Project Licence under the Animals (Scientific Procedures) Act; the Applications Review Group (ARG) is authorised to approve Non-ASPA applications and to issue the applicant with an AWERB Certificate of Approval in consultation with the Chair of the AWERB; - to help to promote a 'culture of care' within the establishment and, as appropriate, in the wider community, including considering any public relations issues relating to the use of animals by the University; - (o) to consider any matters raised by Project Licensees, or other persons whether internal or external to the University, regarding the use of animals by the University;

+- (p) to produce a Report for each meeting of the University Research Governance Committee summarising the work of the Committee; - (q) to respond to enquiries, and consider advice received, from the Animals in Science Committee; - (r) Any annual reports should also be circulated for information to all Project Licence Holders (who should discuss the Report with their staff as appropriate), the Ancillary Unit Management Board and the Ancillary Unit User Group. - (s) The Committee may delegate to its Chair or any other member, for the purposes of implementing policy in accordance with Statute XVI.3, powers and functions which it is itself competent to perform.